nafis0x/Ai_Helper_Extension/README.md

-# AI prompt enhancing Chrome Extension
+# AI Prompt Enhancing Chrome Extension

-This Chrome extension organise the un organised prompt using the Gemini API.
+This Chrome extension organizes unstructured prompts and refines them using the Gemini API.

 ## Setup